 But the next few years may be crucial to the development of social production, in Benkler’s view.
 In his articles, he has speculated that this cooperative force could be held back by governments and industries interested in maintaining the status quo.

 If evolution is any guide, however, humanity seems likely to come down finally on the side of cooperation.
 “You see a lot of cases of cooperation among animals, but they exclusively cooperate with kin,” Levine says.
 “Humans don’t.
 Humans [also] cooperate with non-kin, which is the reason that we were so successful in surviving.”

 The Wealth of Networks: How Social Production Transforms Markets and FreedomYochai Benkler

 The Cluetrain Manifesto: 10th Anniversary EditionDavid Weinberger

 - The WikiLeaks Battle: Should Information Be Shared or Censored?By Knowledge@Wharton on January 4th, 2011

-- Private yet connected?
-The challenge of decentralized social networksBy Francesca Musiani on February 4th, 2011
+- Private Yet Connected?
+Yes, We Can: The Challenge of Decentralized Social NetworksBy Francesca Musiani on February 4th, 2011